amkhlv/l2b2l/README.md

 This will print the `BystroTeX` on `stdout`

+    cat example.scrbl | tail -n +2 | b2l -f > example.tex

 Limitations
 ===========

-At the moment, I only have `LaTeX → BystroTeX`.
-The converter is very naive, it only works on a small subset of `LaTeX` which I know.
+The converter `LaTeX → BystroTeX` is very naive, it only works on a small subset of `LaTeX` which I know.
 Everybody writes `LaTeX` in their own way.
 The program can be customized by editing the source code `src/L2B.hs`.

+The converter `BystroTeX → LaTeX` is still work in progress.
+(But it does work on `example.scrbl`)